Architecture

 • `TGocciaRealmOwnedSlotId` — for plain-TObject helpers like TGocciaSharedPrototype.
 The realm calls Free on the stored object at tear-down, before the pinned-slot release pass, so destructors that need to unpin owned GC objects still see a working GC.

 Value units register a slot id at unit initialization time via RegisterRealmSlot / RegisterRealmOwnedSlot (process-wide monotonic counters), and read/write through CurrentRealm.GetSlot(SlotId) / .SetSlot(SlotId, Value) at runtime.
-CurrentRealm is a threadvar — each worker thread sees the realm of whichever engine that thread last constructed.
+CurrentRealm is maintained by TGocciaExecutionContextStack (Goccia.ExecutionContext.pas): interpreter and bytecode entry points push a TGocciaExecutionContext whose Realm is the active realm.
+The old thread-local pointer remains as a compatibility facade for value units, but execution contexts are the source of truth.

 Duplication Boundaries (beneficial vs harmful)#